mokcoo/carousel/README.md

 if you want to run the project, first change the setting file's database's connection to your local database, then create a database called carousel.<br/>
 then use the cli:<br/>
 uvicorn main:app<br/><br/>
-this is the full view of my json after calling the /carousel/list api,the link in an image I stored the aliyun's oss
+this is the full view of my json after calling the /carousel/list api,the link is an image I stored the aliyun's oss
 ```json
 {
     "message": [